Ringing ears? Tinnitus And Menopause

 Head and neck trauma.
 Injuries that affect blood flow to the area or impact nerves or muscles can result in tinnitus.

 [Got itchy skin?
-Check out this symptom of the month article on four ways to handle itchy skin.]
+Check out this symptom of the month article on four ways to handle itchy skin in menopause.]

 Other, less common causes, include TMJ, a disorder of the joint where the jaw attaches to the skull, sinus pressure, injury from barometric trauma (think SCUBA diving), brain injuries such as concussion, and certain medications.